 This metric captures the requirement for a user, other than the attacker, to participate in the successful compromise of the vulnerable component.
 This metric determines whether the vulnerability can be exploited solely at the will of the attacker, or whether a separate user (or user-initiated process) must participate in some manner.
 This metric value is greatest when no user interaction is required.

-When the vulnerability of a software component governed by one authorisation scope is able to affect resources governed by another authorisation scope, a scope change has occurred.
+When the vulnerability of a software component governed by one authorization scope can affect resources governed by another authorization scope, a scope change has occurred.

 This metric measures the impact to the confidentiality of the information resources managed by a software component due to a successfully exploited vulnerability.
-Confidentiality refers to limiting information access and disclosure to only authorised users, as well as preventing access by, or disclosure to, unauthorised ones.
+Confidentiality refers to limiting information access and disclosure to only authorized users, as well as preventing access by, or disclosure to, unauthorized ones.

 There is some loss of confidentiality.
 Access to some restricted information is obtained, but the attacker does not have control over what information is obtained, or the amount or kind of loss is constrained.
 The information disclosure does not cause a direct, serious loss to the impacted component.